-As an email marketing consultant, one of the most common questions I am asked, is how much does it cost to work with an email marketing agency?
-In this blog, I hope to cast some illumination on work with email agencies and how much you should look to invest.
+As an email marketing specialist, one of the most common questions I am asked, is how much does it cost to work with an email marketing agency?
+In this blog, I hope to cast some illumination on the cost of working with email agencies and how much you should look to invest.

 So, define what you want support with, what the problems are, what the goals are and what your thoughts are in terms of overcoming those problems and achieving those email marketing goals and list what you feel you need support with, paying particular attention to business goals and personal goals, then share this with your email agency.

-Start by defining the categories of what you would like help with.
+Start by defining the email marketing categories where you'll need support.
 Here are some suggestions for what you might ask an email marketing agency to do for you:

-Not all email agencies will offer all of these services - I wouldn't see this as a showstopper - look to the agency that you have the best connection with and if you need to, fill any gaps with contractors or freelancers.
+Not all email agencies will offer all of these services and that might not be a showstopper - look to the agency that you have the best connection with and if you need to, fill any gaps with contractors or freelancers.
 Also, you might find that one email agency is fantastic in one area, but not as strong in others.
 In cases like this, I recommend that you work with the agency on their strengths.
 It's tempting to move away from an agency when it's realised that they're not experts across all areas, but it's normal for agencies to specialise in one area of email and to be not quite as strong in other areas.
 You might find that one email agency are best positioned to support you with strategy and another is better for campaign creation.

 On a side note, Enchant can help with all of the above, so if you are looking for an email marketing agency to work with, drop us a message and we'll be in touch.